lifeart/ember-fast-cli/README.md

   return cli.run(environment).finally(() => willInterruptProcess.release());
 ```

-After you have started your development server using ember serve, this addon adds a custom middleware listening to `/cli`.
-So just open `http://localhost:4200/cli` in your web browser to access cli.
+After you have started your development server using `ember serve`, this addon adds a custom middleware listening to `/cli`.
+So just open [http://localhost:4200/cli](http://localhost:4200/cli) in your web browser to access `fast-cli`.

 type: `ember g component foo-bar` + Enter

 check files!